memsql/singlestore-spark-connector/README.md

 By default, the number of partitions in the resulting DataFrame is equal to the number of partitions in the SingleStoreDB database.
 Number of partitions in the resulting DataFrame can be controlled using `parallelRead.maxNumPartitions` option.

-Use the `parallelRead.tableCreationTimeoutMaterializedMS` option to specify a timeout for materialized result table creation.
+Use the `parallelRead.materializedTableCreationTimeoutMS` option to specify a timeout for materialized result table creation.

 Requirements:
  * SingleStoreDB version 7.5+